digital-asset/daml/docs/source/daml/intro/12_Testing.rst

 When ``daml test`` runs, it analyzes the ledger record to produce a report on what percentage of templates were created and which interface and template choices were exercised during our tests.

-Define Templates, Choices, and Interfaces
+Define templates, choices, and interfaces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To demonstrate how the coverage report works, we start by defining three dummy templates, ``T1``, ``T2``, and ``T3``.
 Each template has two dummy choices: